 Two-thousand years ago, the Jewish people found themselves in a sad and sorrowful time.
 The Roman government had overtaken all that they knew as near and dear for their religion to be promising.
 You could say that they were living in a time of bad news.
-A few men found themselves in a unique situation … Continue reading Don’t Miss the Savior to Worship the Sign
+A few men found themselves in a unique situation … Continue reading Fall On Your Knees For the Savior Alone

 I have to shamefully admit, I was skeptical when I first began hearing about Kanye's dabbling in Christian circles a few months back, and didn't pay much attention until recently.
 He's been hosting his own church services.
 Now he has released what may be considered one of the most God-glorifying hip-hop albums to date in … Continue reading Kanye Meets the King of Kings